ptam1/Calculator-GUI/README.md

 # Calculator-GUI
-A Java Swing calculator application that has the add, subtract, divide, and multiple functions.
+A Java Swing calculator application that has the add, subtract, divide, and multiply functions.